Archery - BYO Bow

 The combination of Yoga and Martial arts techniques has a strong and pleasant effect on your whole being, “upgrading” your nervous system, strengthen your hormonal functions and aligning your posture.

 Lars Richter has been studying Yoga, Qi-Gong and similar energy work practices since 1996.
 He has been teaching Yoga and Meditation in Germany since 2001 and running workshops overseas since living in Australia.
 He holds a diploma in Transpersonal Counselling, is a certified life coach and marma massage practitioner and has extensive knowledge and experience in wholesome living on many levels. www.narrativeyoga.com.au

-* Please note that only the workshops marked with “*” are confirmed for The Village Continuum 2017.
+* Please note that the workshops marked with “*” are from previous years at The Village Continuum.
 Workshops will be confirmed as early as possible.
-We always had a colourful variety of workshops in the previous years.
+We always have a colourful variety of workshops.